francoismari/instagramData/README.md

 # Instagram Data
+Update 07/15/2019: I am rewriting the website, this code is outdated<br>
 Discover all that Instagram keeps on you, and (re)discover them under a clear and easy-to-use interface.
 You can use Instagram Data online by clicking <a href="https://instagram.franc0is.fr">here</a> or download it on your computer and use it in your browser.